Quick answer

 Polish banks will lend to foreigners, but conditions vary significantly by residency status and income source.
 EU nationals with registered residency and Polish employment income are treated comparably to Polish nationals.
 Non-EU nationals with permanent residence permits can access mortgage products but face more thorough income verification.
 Non-EU nationals on temporary permits face the most restrictive conditions — some banks require a minimum of two years of Polish employment history before approving.

 Mortgage terms in Poland run up to 35 years.
 Interest rates in 2026 are variable and linked to WIBOR — confirm the rate structure and stress-test the repayment at higher rates before committing.
-A Polish financial adviser (doradca finansowy) who works with foreign nationals is worth engaging before approaching banks directly — they can identify which lenders are most likely to approve your specific profile and negotiate conditions.
+A Polish financial adviser (doradca finansowy) who works with foreign nationals is worth engaging before approacha specific banks directly — they can identify which lenders are most likely to approve your specific profile and negotiate conditions.

 Common Errors When Buying Property in Kraków as a Foreigner